n-tropy247/stdlinux_config/README.md

 * PuTTY has the option to enable X11 under "Connection/SSH".
 * You may need to run the following command on the server to make X11 work: `export DISPLAY=:0.0`
 * Avoid using `xclip` while using OMZ.
 It breaks X11.

+## Recognition
+* Thanks to qxxxb for the templates for the dotfiles provided here.
+* I do not know if he wrote them or found them, but his repo is available [here](https://github.com/qxxxb/stdlinux-dotfiles).